Chart Color Schemes

 Population

-Population growth drivers in Invermay are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Invermay are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the population of Invermay (Tas.) is estimated at around 3543 as of Nov 2025.
-This reflects an increase of 45 people (1.3%) since the 2021 Census, which reported a population of 3498 people.
-The change is inferred from the resident population of 3515, estimated by AreaSearch following examination of the latest Education and Workforce (ERP) data release by the ABS in June 2024, and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 879 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, Invermay has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 99.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the suburb of Invermay (Tas.) has an estimated population of around 3549.
+This figure reflects a rise of 51 people from the 2021 Census count of 3498, indicating a 1.5% increase.
+The change is inferred from AreaSearch's estimation of the resident population at 3514 following examination of ABS' latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
+This population level results in a density ratio of 880 persons per square kilometer, aligning with averages seen across other locations assessed by AreaSearch.
+Over the past decade, Invermay has exhibited resilient growth patterns with a compound annual growth rate of 1.1%, outperforming the SA3 area.
+Recent population growth was primarily driven by overseas migration contributing approximately 99.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a population increase just below the median of locations outside of capital cities is expected, with the suburb expected to increase by 292 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Invermay is expected to experience population growth just below the median for locations outside capital cities, with an increase of 292 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.2% over the 17 years.

 Frequently Asked Questions - Population